quantego/josqp/README.md

 | Maros-Meszaros  | 1.00   | 1.14  | 1.19  |
 | QPLIB  | 1.02   | 1.20  | 1.00  |

-The table shows the [shifted geometric mean](https://plato.asu.edu/ftp/shgeom.html) for each solver across all instances.
+The table shows the [shifted geometric mean](https://plato.asu.edu/ftp/shgeom.html) for each solver across all instances that could be solved by OSQP.
 Further details can be found [in a companion repository](https://github.com/FaridAlavi/josqp_benchmarks).

 For the considered instances, jOSQP performs at par with the original OSQP code.
 This result is quite astonishing, as it demonstrates that a pure Java implementation of a solver for mathematical optimization is not necessarily slower than the same implementation written in C or C++, as long as such code does not make excessive use of objects and reuses memory as much as possible.